The Illusory Nature Of Reality: Why What You See Isn’t What’s Actually There

 Morpheus: What is real?
 How do you define ‘real’?
 If you’re talking about what you can feel, what you can smell, taste and see, then ‘real’ is simply electrical signals interpreted by your brain.

 Reality is an illusion, but not in the sense of what we believe by the word illusion.
-Perhaps a better word would be a perception issue than an illusion.
+Perhaps a better word would be a perception issue rather than an illusion.

 Illusion means something likely to be wrongly perceived or interpreted by the senses.